oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

    See https://docs.oracle.com/pls/topic/lookup?ctx=en/database/oracle/zero-downtime-migration/21.3/zdmug&id=ADMIN-GUID-C12EA833-4717-430A-8919-5AEA747087B9 if you need help.

-7. Configure TDE Wallet.
+**7. Configure TDE Wallet.**

    For Oracle Database 12c Release 2 and later, if the source database does not have Transparent Data Encryption (TDE) enabled, then it is mandatory that you configure the TDE wallet before migration begins.
 You need not encrypt the data in the source database; the data is encrypted at target using the wallet setup in the source database.
 The WALLET_TYPE can be AUTOLOGIN (preferred) or PASSWORD based.

    Ensure that the wallet STATUS is OPEN and WALLET_TYPE is AUTOLOGIN (For an AUTOLOGIN wallet type), or WALLET_TYPE is PASSWORD (For a PASSWORD based wallet type).
 For a multitenant database, ensure that the wallet is open on all PDBs as well as the CDB, and the master key is set for all PDBs and the CDB.

-   1. Let's check the status of encryption in our Source Database.
+   Let's check the status of encryption in our Source Database.

    Execute below sql.
    ```console